Metroid Prime: Gameplay

 Samus in battle with a Flying Pirate.
 The player character is controlled from a first-person perspective.

 Metroid Prime is an action-adventure game in which players control protagonist Samus Aran from a first-person perspective, unlike previous games in the Metroid series, with third-person elements used for Morph Ball mode.
 The gameplay involves solving puzzles to reveal secrets, platform jumping, and shooting foes with the help of a "lock-on" mechanism that allows circle strafing while staying aimed at the enemy.
+As exploration takes precedence over combat, Nintendo described the game as a "first-person adventure" rather than a first-person shooter (FPS).

 Samus must travel through the world of Tallon IV searching for twelve Chozo Artifacts that will open the path to the Phazon meteor impact crater, while collecting power-ups that let her reach new areas.
 The Varia Suit, for example, protects Samus' armor against high temperatures, allowing her to enter volcanic regions.
 Some items are obtained after boss fights.
 Items must be collected in a specific order; for example, players cannot access certain areas until they find a certain Beam to open doors, or discover new ordnance with which to beat bosses.
 Players are incentivized to explore to find upgrades that increase Samus' maximum ammunition and health.

 The heads-up display, which simulates the inside of Samus' helmet, features a radar display, a map, ammunition for missiles, a health meter, a danger meter for negotiating hazardous landscape or materials, and a health bar and name display for bosses.
 The display can be altered by exchanging visors; one uses thermal imaging, another has x-ray vision, and another features a scanner that searches for enemy weaknesses and interfaces with mechanisms such as force fields and elevators.
+Short cutscenes appear before important battles, and a scanner in the heads-up display extracts backstory-related information from objects.

-The game introduces a hint system that provides the player with clues about ways to progress through the game.
-By connecting Prime with Metroid Fusion using a GameCube – Game Boy Advance link cable, players can unlock Samus's Fusion Suit and an emulated version of the original Metroid.
+Prime introduces a hint system that provides the player with clues about ways to progress.
+By connecting with the Game Boy Advance game Metroid Fusion using a GameCube–Game Boy Advance link cable, players can unlock Samus's Fusion Suit and an emulated version of the original Metroid (1986).